harrygfox/personas/README.md

 *Changes and Updates* that need to be completed are logged under 'issues'.

+## To include

+[Time perspective](http://blog.invisionapp.com/design-time-perspective/) is a great addition to our user personas

 ## Changing Persona Details

 Install Node.js and npm (Node Package Manager) if you don't have it already